0xc60f/0xc60f/README.md

 <!-- Make a h2 header with the color blue -->
 <h2 align="center">About Me</h2>
 I'm a programmer who's always had a natural intuition with computers and code in general.
 My first experience with coding was Scratch, and it's just been a love ever since.
+On Github, I normally just post whatever dumb projects I make to pass the time or oversimplify some menial task.

 <!-- Make a div with the color blue -->
 <div>